Department of Chemistry and Biochemistry

 CHEM 3375.
 Principles of Biochemistry.

-Course provides biochemistry majors and minors with a rigorous introduction to biochemistry.
-Topics include the chemical function and structure of proteins, nucleic acids, lipids and carbohydrates; enzyme mechanisms, kinetics and regulation.
-Prerequisites: CHEM 2342 with a grade of "C" or better.
+This course provides biochemistry majors and minors with a rigorous introduction to biochemistry.
+Topics include the chemical function and structure of proteins, nucleic acids, lipids and carbohydrates, and enzyme mechanisms, kinetics and regulation.
+Corequisite: CHEM 2342 with a grade of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.